 - Backups, for purpose of disaster recovery only, for catalogs and project assets.

-The Platform assets catalog is available without the Watson Knowledge Catalog service.
-However, with the Watson Knowledge Catalog service, you can include assets other than connections in the Platform assets catalog.
+The Platform assets catalog is available without the IBM Knowledge Catalog service.
+However, with the IBM Knowledge Catalog service, you can include assets other than connections in the Platform assets catalog.
 The limits for assets other than connections in catalogs include those assets in the Platform assets catalog.

 The following table shows limits and restrictions for features per plan.
 All other features are available without restriction in all plans.

 |Other assets per catalog||50||pay per asset per month||100,000 per month + pay for more|